 recession, which has left workers between the ages of 18 and 24

 with the highest unemployment rate of all adults.

-The California State Assembly Committee on Accountability and
+SACRAMENTO, Calif. — The California State Assembly Committee on

-Center for Poverty Research Director Ann Huff Stevens testified,
+of state government.
+Center for Poverty Research Director Ann

-along with researchers from a variety of universities and
+Huff Stevens testified, along with researchers from a variety of

 American income inequality may be more severe today than it was

 way back in 1774 — even if you factor in slavery.
 That stat’s